Type of Journal Identifier

 Although designed to accept any text as its value, the following are suggested journal identifier types for this attribute:

-Identifier assigned by a data aggregator
+Identifier assigned to a work by a data aggregator

 Digital Object Identifier for the entire journal, not just for the article (rare)